TaceoLabs/zkllvm-mlir-assigner/tests/README.md

-# zkML TestSuite
+# zkML Test Suite

 This document serves two purposes.

 - It explains how to run tests for the zkML pipeline.
 - It keeps track of the supported ONNX operations and the current pinned version of ONNX-MLIR.

-## TLDR: How to run Test Suite
+## TLDR: How to run the Test Suite

 In the home directory of this repository, after building the project, run the following command for a quick check: